LukeShortCloud/rootpages/src/openstack/tripleo.rst

       $ openstack port set --disable-port-security --no-security-group <PORT>

 -  Use the low resource usage template: ``environments/low-memory-usage.yaml``.
-This sets the ``worker`` count to 1 for all of the OpenStack services, lowers the Apache resource utliziation (used as the CGI handler for OpenStack services), and configures low defaults for (optional) Ceph services.
+This sets the ``worker`` count to 1 for all of the OpenStack services, lowers the Apache resource utilization (used as the CGI handler for OpenStack services), and configures low defaults for (optional) Ceph services.
 -  Avoid using complex network templates such as ``environments/network-isolation.yaml`` and ``environments/network-environment.yaml``.
-By default, TripleO will use flat networking for all of the services and seperate traffic using different subnets.
+By default, TripleO will use flat networking for all of the services and separate traffic using different subnets.
 -  For virtual machines without nested virtualization, set the parameter ``NovaComputeLibvirtType`` to ``qemu``.
 -  Use `this template <https://opendev.org/openstack/tripleo-heat-templates/src/commit/d2bcf0f530cade1ca65b90fbe91953dfb67958b0/ci/environments/scenario000-standalone.yaml>`__ (designed for Train) as a reference to prevent deploying unnecessary services on the Overcloud.
 That template will disable everything except Keystone.
 Alternatively, remove services from the ``roles_data.yaml`` file.
 -  Disable Swift.
 Then use NFS as the back-end for Cinder, Glance, Gnocchi, and Nova based off of the configuration files from ``/usr/share/openstack-tripleo-heat-templates/environments/storage/*-nfs.yaml``.
 [51] Add the NFS mount option 'nosharecache' to address `this <https://bugzilla.redhat.com/show_bug.cgi?id=1513275>`__ bug.